Scary thoughts as a mum?

 Q: So, what are intrusive thoughts exactly?

 A: Well, they're unwanted and often scary thoughts that pop into your mind without any control or consent.
 They can be violent, sexual, or just plain weird, and they can be incredibly distressing.
-It's important to know that having intrusive thoughts is common, and they're not necessarily a sign of a mental health disorder.
+Basically you’re brain is asking what’s the worst that could happen?
+It’s an attempt to keep you and your baby safe but it usually ends up making you feel awful!
+It's important to know that having intrusive thoughts is common, and although they can be highly distressing,they're not necessarily a sign of a mental health disorder.
+However there are still ways to cope with and manage them.

 Q: Why do mums experience intrusive thoughts in early motherhood?